 It’s not always so straightforward

-Anyone who takes part in the Project will be helping others in the future with the same condition.
+Anyone who takes part in our initiatives or studies will be helping others in the future with the same condition.

 Support for rare disease patients